Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Introduction

 Some existing work has shown promise for SGM-based reconstruction of PET data \cite{singh_score-based_2024, hu_unsupervised_2024, webber_generative-model-based_2024}.
 However, existing SGM-based reconstruction methods suffer from issues including long reconstruction times and the need for burdensome hyperparameter tuning\cite{webber_diffusion_2024, hou_fast_2024}.
 In 3D, methods also suffer from inconsistency or blurring between axial slices (due to only applying the score-based prior in the transverse planes) \cite{singh_score-based_2024}.

 In this work, we propose a likelihood-scheduling mechanism for SGM-based reconstruction to address the aforementioned issues of burdensome hyperparameter tuning, slice inconsistency and slow reconstruction.
-Our method first runs the maximum likelihood expectation maximization algorithm (MLEM) to generate a ``likelihood schedule" for a given set of measured sinogram data.
+Our method first runs the maximum likelihood expectation maximization algorithm (MLEM) to generate a ``likelihood schedule" for a given set of measured sinogram data (see Fig. \ref{fig:methods_explainer}).
 The likelihood schedule is then integrated into the reverse diffusion process of an SGM-based reconstruction, enabling dynamic adjustment of the balance between the prior and the likelihood contributions.
-By integrating this development with SGMs trained on perpendicular slice orientations \cite{lee_improving_2023}, our method eliminates the slice inconsistency issue while reducing the number of critical hyperparameters controlling the strength of regularization from 4 to 1.
+By integrating this development with SGMs trained on perpendicular slice orientations \cite{lee_improving_2023}, our method eliminates the slice inconsistency issue while reducing the number of critical regularization hyperparameters from 4 to 1.

-Previous methods have implicitly altered the balance between likelihood and prior via regularization hyperparameters; our proposal is the first to investigate fixing the target likelihood upfront, providing samples from the posterior distribution of image reconstruction conditioned on both a likelihood value and noisy measured data.
+Previous methods have implicitly altered the balance between likelihood and prior via regularization hyperparameters; our proposal is the first to investigate choosing the target likelihood upfront, providing samples from the posterior distribution of image reconstruction conditioned on both a likelihood value and noisy measured data.

 We conduct numerical experiments to validate our method's effectiveness on low-count PET data, using the example of simulated 2D $[^{18}$F]DPA-714 radiotracer distributions, and evaluate its performance against state-of-the-art conventional, supervised, and unsupervised SGM-based reconstruction algorithms.
 We then extend to the 3D case, showing quantitative and qualitative results for real fully 3D PET reconstruction.